kleinjoshuaa/Split-SFDX-Demo/README.md

 ![image](https://user-images.githubusercontent.com/1207274/222344939-253ad534-a77d-4228-86c4-1378029b4597.png)

-Demo showing how you can use Split in a SalesForce Lightning Web Component.

 Salesforce Lightning is Salesforce’s new, modern, and sleek UI.
 Lightning allows the use of Lightning Web Components (LWC) as a way of allowing developers to make Salesforce Components out of pure HTML, CSS, and JavaScript (JS).